andOlga/umineko-catbox-english/README.md

 However:

 - The bonus content has not been touched yet and I'll get around to it when I finish testing and tweaking the main episodes.
-- None of the UI has been translated yet.
 - The menus are in Japanese.
 - Some of the CGs have Japanese text on them.
 - TIPS and character descriptions are in Japanese.